zendesk/ember.js/doc/enumerable_container_view.md

   .pushObject(SomeChildView.create());
 ```

 In Ember 1, mutating `childViews` from the outside is deprecated.
-Insted,
+Instead,
 the `ContainerView` itself acts like an array:

 ```js